 Education £170 m £? £170 m Any committed funding is not included in the final calculation as

 Based on the CBMDC Basic Need Allocation and indication of average annual funding

 Education Developers Contribution received may skew the figures in

-Contributions formula Developers condition favour of funding exceeding the
+Contributions formula Bevelopers conditionation favour of funding exceeding the

 and the cost of school Children's Services in funding gap, which is clearly not the

 places generated by CBMDC have received an case.

 new housing average of approximately

 development the £7 million of Basic Needs

 projected funding gap Allocation from 2008 -

 to 2029/30 may be: £74 2013.
 However, Basic

 million for primary Need funding as an

 school places and £96 element of total budget has

 million for secondary always been insufficient to

 school places.
 This cover adequately all school

 however is based on developments.

-the worst case scenario, -
+the worst case scenario,

 with the assumption Basic Need funding

 that there are no allocation to CBMDC has

 surplus school places over the last 2 years

 available. reduced by 92% from £9m-

 10m to £700k.

 Health £? £? £?
 NHS funding is provided to the

-House ~. ~: ~.
 Clinical Commissioning Groups

 Emergency services £? £? £?
-Cimen Commonitoring Croups

-Total £ 688.75 m
+The allower and a second sec Total £ 688.75 m allahla idhaa haan inahadad in dha LTD